The Washington State University Pullman Catalog

 Systems not silos.
 The AFS degree program emphasizes the highly integrated nature of the science disciplines involved in growing food.
 All students take a core set of courses designed to provide them with a broad interdisciplinary background as well as the decision-making skills they’ll need to succeed and excel in the workplace.

 Capstone courses.
 At the end of their program, most students take an AFS capstone course.
 Agricultural Education students take a teaching experience capstone.
 These capstone courses are designed specifically to provide a culminating experience to help in preparing students to be “job-ready, day one”.
 In the standard AFS capstone, guest lectures from industry professionals challenge students on topics including developing your personal brand, project management, sales 101, private agricultural business ownership and succession planning, and the performance review process.
-A fundamental part of the capstone experience is a team-based, semester-long project where small groups of students each work on addressing an emerging issue or problem and providing recommendations to one of several industry partners (co-ops, private companies, etc.).
+A fundamental part of the capstone experience is a team-based, semester-long project where small groups of students address an emerging issue or problem and provide recommendations to one an industry partner (co-ops, private companies, etc.).
 Students meet regularly with industry partners (face-to-face, videoconference, phone) to define their project, collect research information, and develop a project plan.
 They prepare meeting agendas, take minutes and report back to instructors to identify what worked, what did not work, and what changes they plan to make for the next meeting.
 Besides introducing students to their business and colleagues, industry partners provide in-house research background information, assist in distributing employee surveys and provide excellent professional mentoring for students.
 At the end of the semester, student teams provide both a comprehensive written report and an oral presentation about their project and industry recommendations both to their peers and to industry leaders.
 In the teaching experience capstone (Agricultural Education majors), students teach their last semester as their internship in education.
 Students are required to complete the Teacher Performance Assessment (edTPA) as part of the course.
 Additionally, Agricultural Education student teachers supervise students in and outside of a classroom and laboratory setting.
 Extensive lesson planning, materials preparation, SAE (Supervised Agricultural Experience) supervision, FFA activity involvement, and professional engagement are major components of the field experience of student teaching.

 In addition to WSU's Six Learning Goals of the Baccalaureate, graduates with a major in AFS will be able to: